JaafarBK02/titanic-machine-learning-project/README.md

 ## 🧠 What I Did

 I began by cleaning the dataset, handling missing values in the Age, Embarked, and Fare columns, and dropping the Cabin column due to excessive null values.
 Next, I performed feature engineering by creating a new categorical feature called Age_Catg to group passengers as Child, Adult, or Aged, and combined Pclass and Sex into a single feature called Class_Sex to capture the interaction between socio-economic status and gender.
 For exploratory data analysis, I visualized survival rates based on passenger class, age category, and gender to identify key patterns.

 I then trained and evaluated eight different classification models, comparing their accuracy on the validation set to identify the most effective approach.
 Finally, I used the best-performing model, Random Forest, to make predictions on the test dataset and visualized the distribution of survival predictions.

+I built a dashboard to display the model comparison and performance results, providing an interactive way to visualize how each classification model performs on the Titanic dataset.

 ---